 Redefining Work There are some forms of work that money will not easily pay for, like building strong families, revitalizing neighborhoods, making democracy work, advancing social justice.
 Time credits were designed to reward, recognize and honor that work.

-Reciprocity Helping that works as a two-way street empowers everyone involved – the receiver as well as the giver.
-The question: “How can I help you?” needs to change so we ask: “Will you help someone too?”
+Reciprocity The question: “How can I help you?” needs to change so we ask: “Will you help someone too?”
 Paying it forward ensures that, together, we help each other build the world we all will live in.

-Social Networks Helping each other, we reweave communities of support, strength & trust.
+Community/Social Networks Helping each other, we reweave communities of support, strength & trust.
 Community is built by sinking roots, building trust, creating networks.
-By using timebanking, we can strengthen and support these activities.

-Respect Respect underlies freedom of speech, freedom of religion, and everything we value.
-Respect supplies the heart and soul of democracy.
+Respect The heart and soul of democracy lies in respect for others.
 We strive to respect where people are in the moment, not where we hope they will be at some future point.